Corkerhill Shed: Jubilee 4-6-0 45575 Madras receiving attention on Corkerhill shed in September 1949.

 Starr Gate Depot: The modern Starr Gate Depot on the Blackpool Tram network.

-Newcraighall North Junction: A 4-car 158 set coming off the Borders route at Newcraighall North Junction on 17 September 2017.
+Newcraighall North Junction: A 4-car 158 set coming off the Borders Line at Newcraighall North Junction on 17 September 2017.
 The 0945 Tweedebank - Edinburgh is about to pass below the road bridge carrying the A1 before its next stop at Newcraighall station.

 Pleasure Beach: A modern Flexity tram passing the Pleasure Beach - 17th Sept.